Detection is the wrong question.

 The evidentiary position shifts.

-When a student submits a Signet /Draft certificate alongside their paper, the institution is reviewing evidence the student proactively created — not acting on a tool's accusation.
+When a student submits a Signet /Draft certificate alongside their paper, the institution is reviewing evidence the student proactively created , instead of a score a vendor produced.
 That is a different legal footing in any proceeding that follows.

 Complements what you already have.